Share:

 Our staff have experience in working with families during these traumatic processes.
 Coronial inquests are intensely personal and it is a privilege to assist families at times of great sadness.
 We provide compassionate legal services to ensure the deceased person and their family remain front and centre of the legal process.

-Tom Maling is a former Registered Nurse and has experience acting for families across matters involving public schools, public healthcare, private healthcare and motor vehicle accidents.
+Tom Maling leads our coronial practice.
+He is a former Registered Nurse and has experience acting across matters involving public schools, public healthcare, private healthcare, substance use and motor vehicle accidents.
 Gabby Bridger has a background in psychology and is experienced in working with people who have suffered great loss.
-Matthew Bridger has been with Elringtons Lawyers for 30 years and has acted for many families over this time.
+Matthew Bridger has been with Elringtons Lawyers for 30 years and has acted for many families over this time in inquests.
+Isabelle Johnston also acts in matters, particularly those involving healthcare related deaths.

-Please feel free to contact either Tom, Gabby or Matt directly to arrange a free initial consultation with them about any coronial inquest enquiry you may have.
+Please feel free to contact us to arrange a consultation about any coronial inquest enquiry you may have.

 View more articles by: